SamuelGuilluy/Optimal-Transport/README.md

 This repository is an introduction to the Optimal Transport Theory.
 It is based on the course of Gabriel Peyré on Optimal Trasnport at ENS Paris Saclay.

-You can find the report and the slide of my final project about "The ournot Nash equilibria of a Financial hedging strategy game"
+You can find the report and the slides of my final project about "The Cournot Nash equilibria of a Financial hedging strategy game"

 You can also find the Assignements related to the course.